Emergency Eviction Prevention Assistance

 - The tenant's inability to pay rent must be due to the direct or indirect effects of the COVID-19 pandemic.
 These effects may include, for example, job loss, reduction of work hours, interruption of child support payments, medical expenses, quarantine requirements, or inability to work because the tenant must stay home to care for children or other family members.

 The first step is for the landlord and tenant to simply talk things over.
 If both are willing to consider the program, the next step for a tenant is to apply using the online application.
-Landlords and property managers can also get the process started by completing an online contact form.

 Anyone who has questions can find answers by downloading the Frequently Asked Questions summary, or by contacting DSS at (252) 751-9900.